-The Creative Entrepreneur-in-Residence scheme supported cultural, creative and creative-digital sector entrepreneurs in a short-term residency with one of CWL’s research partners.
+The Creative Entrepreneur-in-Residence scheme supported Cabinet of Curiosity Studio in a short-term residency with one of CWL’s research partners.
 The programme made awards to 31 entrepreneurs across three rounds.

 For our residency with the V & A Museum of Childhood research was undertaken of the museum’s collection the Robert Freidus Architectural Model Collection, a unique archive of over 140,000 paper models.
 Our aim was to investigate the educational value of architectural paper models, in particular, how they might be used to engage young people and families in creative design.
-In addition we sought to uncover paper craft techniques that could be incorporated into the Cabinet of Curiosity Studio’s existing skill set.
+In addition we sought to uncover paper craft techniques that could be incorporated into Cabinet of Curiosity Studio’s existing skill set.

-Academic Partner: Catherine Howell, The V&A
+Academic Partner: Catherine Howell, The V&A.